Subang, Subang

 Subang is a town and the capital of the Subang Regency in West Java, Indonesia.
 It lies approximately 125 km southeast of Jakarta and 54 km northeast of Bandung by road.
-The district had a population of 120,346 in 2010 which grew to 137,284 at the 2020 Census; the official estimate as at mid 2021 was 139,046.
+The district had a population of 120,346 in 2010 which grew to 137,284 at the 2020 Census; the official estimate as at mid 2023 was 141,138.

 History

 In April 1952 the Harian Rakjat stated that the Communist Party of Indonesia had organized a course in Subang along with Karawang.

 Landmarks

 The government office Dinas Kesehatan Kabupaten Subang, the House of Representatives of Subang District, the park Alun Alun Kabupaten Subang, and Al-Musabaqoh Grand Mosque are in the town centre.
 The University of Subang is in the southeast and the football pitch Stadion Persikas lies in the south of the town.
 P. T. Taekwung Industrial Estate lies on the northeastern outskirts of the town as does a Class II prison in the north.
 The principal hospital is Rumah Sakit PTPN VIII Hospital.

-Museum Wisma Karya is a colonial period building and museum in Subang.
+The Wisma Karya Museum is a colonial period building and museum in Subang.
 It contains a range of items from ancient fossils to a bronze statue of P.W.
 Hofland, which was made in 1878.